 The Biddle Law Library has a full range of services to support the teaching and research needs of the Penn Law faculty.

 Faculty Document Delivery: The library will obtain whatever books, articles or other materials you want.
 If a book or article is not available in the Biddle Law Library, we will retrieve it from other campus libraries, obtain it through interlibrary loan, or purchase a copy.
 We will deliver materials in print or electrically, according to your preference, and we will also pick them up from your office for return once you have finished.
-You may send your requests to your library liaison or to firstname.lastname@example.org.
+You may send your materials requests to your library liaison or to firstname.lastname@example.org.

-Proof-reading and footnotes: The library can help you in the final stages of your scholarship by proofreading your articles, completing the footnotes, and putting them in the proper format required by your publisher.
-Please contact Tim Von Dulm at firstname.lastname@example.org to discuss your upcoming publication needs.
+Publication Support: We can help you in the final stages of your scholarship by proofreading your articles, completing the footnotes, and putting them in the proper citation format required by your publisher.
+Please contact your liaison librarian or Tim Von Dulm at firstname.lastname@example.org to discuss your upcoming publication needs.

-SSRN: The library posts all faculty working papers and articles to the Penn Law Legal Scholarship Repository, SSRN and other relevant scholarship repositories.
-You may send your papers to Bill Draper at email@example.com
+Scholarship Repositories: The library posts all faculty working papers and articles to the Penn Law Legal Scholarship Repository, SSRN and other relevant repositories and digital archives.
+You may send your papers to Bill Draper at email@example.com for posting.

-Classroom Support: Your liaison librarian can provide a wide range of services to help you with your classes: identify materials for the class, creating a research web page listing relevant research sources for your students, and providing research instruction on specialized topics are just some of the examples.
+Classroom Support: Your library liaison can provide a wide range of services to help you with your classes, including identifying reading materials for the class, creating a research web page listing relevant research sources for students’ papers and class projects, and providing research instruction on specialized topics and research tools.

-Book Purchases: We routinely buy databases, books, and journals based upon faculty suggestions.
+Purchase Recommendations: We routinely buy databases, books, and journals based upon faculty suggestions.
 If you are developing a new research interest, we will also review our current holdings and work with you to insure that the collection has what you need.
-Please contact Merle Slyhoff at firstname.lastname@example.org for any materials you want added to the collection.
+Please contact Merle Slyhoff at firstname.lastname@example.org concerning any materials you would like to be added to the collection.

-Personal copies: Sometimes faculty wish to buy books or journals for their personal collections.
+Personal Copies: Sometimes faculty wish to buy books or journals for their personal collections.
 We can order these for you and arrange to have them paid from your research account.
 Please contact Jeff Grillo at email@example.com for assistance with personal copies.

-If you have any other questions or suggestions on how we can support your teaching or research – whether or not you believe it is a “library” service, please don’t hesitate to let us know.
-You may always contact Paul George, Associate Dean and Director of Biddle Law Library at firstname.lastname@example.org.
+If you have any other questions or suggestions on how we can support your teaching or research – whether or not you believe it is a “library” service – please don’t hesitate to let your liaison librarian know.
+You may also always contact Paul George, Associate Dean and Director of Biddle Law Library at firstname.lastname@example.org.